by David Pence

 When Christ asked Peter who the apostles thought he was, Peter made the first infallible papal statement.
 He said, “Thou art the Son of the living God.”
 Christ made it clear it was not personal insight which allowed this Petrine testimony without error.
 “Not flesh and Blood but my Father in heaven” had allowed Peter to proclaim this central truth of our Faith for the brethren.
 And so again, 2000 years later, Pius XII did not wake up one November morning in 1950 and introduce to the flock a novel teaching he and some cardinals had been concocting about Our Lady.
 He stated what the praying Church had known devotionally for centuries.
 The pope, though, with a singular voice spoke the Truth from Rome as Peter had spoken for all the apostles at Caesarea Philippi.

 The Pope in a few terse words described the perfection of matter -- the most perfect blossom of the tree of Jesse.
 She was Immaculate -- conceived without sin.
 She is the Mother of God -- the locus of the Incarnation where God came into flesh to draw human flesh into his Body.
 She is ever Virgin -- an intact virgin not entered by man nor torn asunder by birth.
 And yet in the unity and holiness which the intactness of virginity represents there is a permeability to the Spirit which brings forth the Son.
 This moment in history of uncorrupted feminine flesh reminds all men of our original nature in Eden and of our present capacity for perfection.
-This Marian perfection of matter was never allowed to be corrupted by death, though she suffered it.
+This Marian perfection of matter was never allowed to be corrupted by death.
 In this modern era when the corrupted mist of the world seems omnipresent, the Church reminds us that purity is possible.
 The person separated from Evil can bear Christ on earth and will be drawn into Him where he sits at the right hand of the Father.
 Purity on earth is possible and the spiritual ordering of the flesh leads to Eternal life.
 Humans are not evolving to some higher form; perfection comes from imitating a form who was already here in a specific time and place.
 Let us sing of Mary.